-Frank Willems is connected as Partner Digital Strategy, Governance and Leadership to Quint Wellington Redwood and as visiting professor to TIAS School for Business and Society and Hanze University of Applied Sciences Groningen.
+Frank Willems is connected as Principal Consultant and Business Lead Digital Strategy to D&A Medical Group and as visiting professor to TIAS School for Business and Society Tilburg and Hanze University of Applied Sciences Groningen.
 He combines his technical experience in the world of social communications with his skills as a leadership expert, based on successful principles of digital transformation and Agile, Lean and DevOps.

 Frank Willems’ further education studies were done in tandem with his training and career as an organization and informatics expert in the Dutch army.
 In this capacity Frank Willems developed decision support systems, the basis of his current interest in using technology to support personal training and performance.
 After his army career, he became a management consultant at Pink Elephant, helping them to establish professionalization of the IT management work area with ITIL (IT Infrastructure Library) and to grow from 10 employees to over 2000 by the time he left.